PoorlyDefinedBehaviour/petersons_mutual_exclusion_algorithm/README.md

 static mut IS_B_TRING_TO_LOCK: bool = false;
 ```

-The thread blocks and waits for it's turn
+The thread blocks and waits for its turn

 ```rust
   let thread_a_handle = thread::spawn(|| loop {